daonomic/contracts-regulated/README.md

 # KYC provider

-KYC provider is simple Oracle which has one function:
+KYC provider is Oracle which has one function:

 ```solidity
     /**